wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 *Flake8* will provide our projects with *linting* capabilities.
 In other words, syntax and style errors, and thanks to VSCode, we will know them as we type.

 By default, the Python extension comes with *Pylint* enabled, which is powerful but complex to configure.

-If you make a change to any Python file and save it, in the bottom right corner a popup message will display:
+To change to *Flake8* make a change to any Python file and save it, in the bottom right corner a popup message will show:

 ![flake8](img/select-linter.png)

 Click on select linter and choose *flake8* from the list.
-Now, VSCode will tell us our syntax style problems, in green or red depending the severity of the error, both with a nice description of what is wrong:
+Now, VSCode will tell us our syntax style problems, in green or red depending on its severity, always with a nice description of what is wrong:

 ![linting](img/linting.png)

-Seems like we have two problems: we are missing a blank line at the end of our file (style) and we forgot to write our *Hello, World* inside quotes.
+Seems like we have two problems: we are missing a blank line at the end of our file (style) and we forgot to add quotes to our *Hello, World*.
 Fix these errors and all the warnings will disappear.

 ### Black

-*Black* is a code formatter, a tool that will look at our code and automatically format it in compliance to the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide, the same *PEP* that use *Flake8* to lint our style errors.
+*Black* is a code formatter, a tool that will look at our code and automatically format it in compliance with the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide, the same *PEP* that uses *Flake8* to lint our style errors.

-Hold `shift + cmd + p` on Mac, or `shift + ctrl + p` on Windows or Linux to open the Command Palette and type *format document* and enter.
+Hold `shift + cmd/ctrl + p` to open the Command Palette, type *format document*, and press enter.
 A new popup message will appear:

 ![black formatter popup](img/format-popup.png)

 Select *Use Black*.
-Now copy this poorly formated code into your python file:
+Now copy this poorly formatted code into your python file:

 ```python
 for i in range(5):         # this comment has too many spaces
       print(i)  # this line has 6 space indentation.
 ```

 What an ugly and full of errors piece of s***... code.
-Try formating it again and see how black fix all of them for you!
+Try formatting it again and see how Black fixes all of them for you!

 Another thing we can do is to configure VSCode so that every time we save, *Black* will automatically format our code.
-Hold `cmd + ,` on Mac or `ctrl + ,` on Windows and Linux to open the Settings.
+Hold `cmd/ctrl + ,` to open the Settings.
 Make sure you are in the *Workspace Settings*, search for *format on save* and activate the checkbox:

 ![format on save](img/format-on-save.png)

-Lastly, *Black* defaults to 88 characters per line in contrast with the 80 allowed by *Flake8*, so to avoid conflicts, open `.vscode` folder and add the following at the end of the file:
+Lastly, *Black* defaults to 88 characters per line in contrast with the 80 allowed by *Flake8*, so to avoid conflicts, open `.vscode` folder and add the following at the end of the *settings.json* file:

 ```json
 {